danielyxie/bitburner/README.md

 		hack() seems to be working

 		Sleep() seems to be working
-	Creating the foreign server network doesn't seem to be  (Fixed it I think?
-Confirm later) Script RAM Usage and corresponding terminal commands If a server has no more money available it cannot be hacked anymore Should work automatically...because your money gained percentage will be multiplied by 0 When the game is loaded re-load all of the scripts in runningScripts
+	Creating the foreign server network doesn't seem to be working --Seems to be fixed
+	Script RAM Usage and corresponding terminal commands If a server has no more money available it cannot be hacked anymore Should work automatically...because your money gained percentage will be multiplied by 0 When the game is loaded re-load all of the scripts in runningScripts
-		- Does not seem to work.
-Although the addWorkerScript() function itself seems to work
-		- LOoks like its because AllServer is an object, so AllServers.length does not work.
-Have to make a custom AllServers.size() function or something oogle it im too tired right now Tasks TODO:
+		- Seems to be working
+Tasks TODO:
 	Script offline progress
 	If a script has bad syntax...it fucks everything up when you try to run it so fix that